file-format/Products/content/en/presentation/javascript/js-pptx/index.md

 <p>JS-PPTX is an Open Source pure JavaScript library that provides functionality for reading, writing and editing PowerPoint PPTX presentations inside their own JavaScript applications.
 Developers require Node.js or a web browser for running it smoothly.
-The API is very user-friendly and gives developers the power to create a presentation with just a couple of JavaScript commands.</p>
+The API is user-friendly and gives developers the power to create a presentation with just a couple of JavaScript commands.</p>
 <p>The API allows reading, writing and editing presentations on all popular web browsers such as Chrome, Firefox, and IE. It includes support for several important features such as read an existing presentation, add slide, shape, and charts, insert tables as well as Text to slides and much more.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}